Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

   ![Running the AI containers without EasyBuild-generated module](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-205-Containers/RunningAiComplicated.png){ loading=lazy }
 </figure>

-The containers that we provide have everything they need to use RCCL and/or MPI on LUMI.
+The containers that we provide have everything needed to use RCCL and/or MPI on LUMI.
 It is not needed to use the `singularity-bindings/system` module described earlier as that module tries to bind too much external software to the container.